ansfartz/AIDL-Server-Client/README.md

 #### Google Docs: https://developer.android.com/guide/components/aidl

-Simple Proof-of-Concept ilustrating 2 applications (a server and a client) communicating using IPC (interprocess communication), by using an [AIDL](https://developer.android.com/guide/components/aidl) interface.
+Simple Proof-of-Concept ilustrating 2 applications (a server and a client) communicating using IPC -interprocess communication-, by using an [AIDL](https://developer.android.com/guide/components/aidl) interface.

+This is essentially a "Super Basic AIDL For Dummies" project so I can grasp AIDL concepts easier and have a quick reference for whenever needed.
+It's a super-simplified version of [Defining an AIDL interface](https://developer.android.com/guide/components/aidl#Defining) with less information and more step-by-step instructions.
+May it hopefully shed some light for other like-minded dummies.

+___

 Let's assume that the Server App contains some methods which do highly sophisticated calculations.
 We want the Client App to communicate with the Server App so that it too may call these sophisticated methods.
 In order for this to happen, these steps need to be followed:
    1. Server App - Create an AIDL interface, whose abstract methods will be called by the Client App to communicate with the Server App.
 This interface needs to be made available to the Client App.